hi-ogawa/talks/2026-02-28/drafts/proposal.md

 Next.js has introduced "use cache" directive.
 While it appears as a Next.js feature, the core functionality is built on React primitives and fundamental RSC concepts, which are bundler/framework-agnostics.

-This session shows how "use cache" works using various React's serialization and deserialization APIs.
-A demo implementation with `@vitejs/plugin-rsc` demonstrates that the fundamental mechanism is a React feature, while Next.js adds framework-specific features like fetch caching and revalidation on top.
-We'll explore how the React APIs work and how they relate to client component and server function concepts.
+This session explores how "use cache" works using React's serialization and deserialization APIs.
+Through a demo implementation with `@vitejs/plugin-rsc`, we'll see that the fundamental mechanism is a React feature, while Next.js adds framework-specific features like fetch caching and revalidation on top.
+The focus is on understanding the underlying React APIs and how they relate to familiar RSC concepts like client components and server functions.

 ## アピールポイント